 If you've read other articles on our site, you know that clad stainless steel is our favorite all-around cookware.
 It's durable, easy to care for, and has the best heating properties you can buy for a reasonable price.
 Yes; it's more expensive than cheap aluminum cookware, but it's also more durable: even the cheapest stainless cookware will outlive aluminum cookware.
 It resists both corrosion and warping, and it provides a good experience in the kitchen.

-Good clad stainless cookware is more expensive than some other types of cookware, but it's also going to outlive other kinds of cookware.
+Good clad stainless cookware is also going to outlive other kinds of cookware.
 The exception is cast iron, but clad stainless is lighter, more versatile, and has better heating properties (e.g., faster and more even), so it outperforms cast iron for most purposes.
+And no seasoning.

-While there isn't room to go into a lot of detail here, the basics that you're looking for are high quality stainless exterior and a thick enough interior layer of aluminum, copper, or both to provide good heating properties.
+While there isn't room to go into a lot of detail here (we have many other articles that do), the basics that you're looking for are high quality stainless exterior and a thick enough interior layer of aluminum and/or copper to provide good heating properties.
 Being the first, All-Clad is still the gold standard in the US for top quality clad stainless cookware.
 A couple of brands are as good or better, but most are worse--far, far worse.

-For more information, see our Cookware Archives, where you'll find a number of detailed reviews of clad stainless cookware.
-You can learn all you need to know about types of cladding, whether multi-ply cookware is better than tri-ply, how much a good set will set you back, which brands are our favorites (and why), buying sets vs. buying individual pieces, and just about everything else you need to know to buy wisely.
+For more information, see our Cookware Archives, where you'll find a number of detailed reviews of clad stainless cookware (All-Clad, Tramontina, Demeyere, Cuisinart).
+You can learn all you need to know about cladding, how much a good set will set you back, which brands are our favorites (and why), and just about everything else you need to know to buy wisely.

 The good news is that if you're on a budget, you can still get good quality clad stainless cookware.
 All of the brands listed here are recommended brands.
-They range from top of the line (All-Clad, Demeyere) to mid-range (Zwilling), to excellent quality budget cookware (Cuisinart Multiclad Pro, Tramontina).
+They range from top of the line (All-Clad, Demeyere) to high quality affordable brands (Cuisinart Multiclad Pro, Tramontina).

 Be careful when you're purchasing, especially the Tramontina and Cuisinart MC Pro: these companies make several lines of cookware that vary greatly in quality.
-We only recommend the Tramontina Tri-Ply Clad and the Cuisinart Multiclad Pro, and no other lines by these makers.
+We recommend the Tramontina Tri-Ply Clad and the Cuisinart Multiclad Pro only.

 We also recommend the All-Clad D3 over other lines of All-Clad, but for a different reason: all of All-Clad's cookware is top quality, but D3 is the most reasonably priced.
-You can spend more, but you won't get a significant bump in performance to justify the added cost.
+You can spend more on D5 or Copper Core, but you won't get a significant bump in performance to justify the added cost (though there may be reasons to buy other lines--again, see our Cookware page for detailed reviews of Copper Core, D5, and more).

 PTFE (Teflon®) Nonstick Cookware